 Testimonial is a poem about learning, experience and avowal.
 It focuses on the past to be certain of the future; it suggests innocence and ignorance and contrasts these with responsibility.

-On the page it looks simple enough.
-Five neat stanzas, a formal arrangement.
-Yet there is ambiguity and a deeper aspect to some of the short lines.
-Reality mingles with aspiration, religious imagery with secular everyday.
+On the page, it looks simple enough: five neat stanzas, a formal arrangement.
+Yet some of the short lines have ambiguity and a deeper aspect.
+Reality mingles with aspiration and religious imagery with secular every day.

-- So this poem Testimonial could be an exploration on behalf of the poet, a reflective look back at her personal origins.
-Equally, it could be any persona, a Rosa Parks for example, attempting to gauge just how far she has come to get where she is now.
+So this poem Testimonial could be an exploration on behalf of the poet, a reflective look back at her origins.
+Equally, it could be any persona, Rosa Parks for example, attempting to gauge just how far she has come to get where she is now.

 And the title itself implies that this is a public statement acknowledging the existence of a human being.
-The script is person-centric, the stage is earth, heaven, the world.
+The script is person-centric, and the stage is earth, heaven, and the world.

 Back when the earth was new